 Our experts stay ahead of regulatory changes to keep your operations aligned with Spain’s employment and tax laws, helping you scale confidently and compliantly.

-Also known as a branch, it is an establishment that carries out the parent company’s business activities either completely or partially.
+Sucursal , also known as a branch, is an establishment that carries out the parent company’s business activities either completely or partially.

-Directors are required, and they may be corporate bodies or individuals.
-If there is a board then the board must appoint a chairman and secretary.
+Each company must appoint directors, who may be either corporate bodies or individuals.
+A board must appoint a chairman and secretary.

-In Spain, bank account setup cannot be fully completed before legal entity incorporation, but it’s part of the incorporation process itself and occurs at a specific stage.
+Banks do not allow full account setup before entity incorporation, but it’s part of the incorporation process itself and occurs at a specific stage.
 Here’s how it typically works.

 Required documents include the company’s certificate of name reservation, directors’ identification, and the notarized articles of association.